nnhubbard/matrixupload2/README.md

 });
 ```

-Optionional query parameters can be sent which will be appended to the URL when each asset is created.
+Optional query parameters can be sent which will be appended to the URL when each asset is created.
 This can be used with `Additional Create Locations` and `GET Variable Name`.

 ```javascript
 $('form[id*="asset_builder"]').matrixUpload({